CindyJS/CindyJS/ref/Function_Plotting.md

 **Description:**
 Often it is desirable to highlight the area between a function graph and the x-axis of the coordinate system (for instance if one generates an applet for explaining integrals).
 This can be done using the function `fillplot`.
-Similarly to `plot`, this operator takes a function as argument (the running variable is determined by the same process as in `plot(...)`).
+Similarly to `plot`, this operator takes a function as argument (the running variable is determined by the same process as in `plot(…)`).
 In its simplest form this operator just highlights the area traversed by the function.
 The function itself is not drawn.
-This could be done by explicitly calling also the `plot(...)` operator.
+This could be done by explicitly calling also the `plot(…)` operator.
 The following code

     > f(x):=1/(x^2+1)*sin(4*x);